nigamsahab71/instagram_phishing/README.md

 # instagram_phishing
-This is a basic login form instagram that is simliar like instagram but an official site of instagram
+This is a basic login form  of instagram , that is simliar like instagram but not an official site of instagram